security-notes/infobyte-faraday-wiki/Development-setup.md

 <a name="server-python-dependencies"></a>
 #### Installing Python 2 dependencies

-Once you have the required system dependencies, you just have to install the Python modules needed to run the server using `pip`:
+Once you have the required system dependencies, you just have to install the Python modules needed to run the server using:

 ```
 $ python setup.py develop